6G-SANDBOX/ELCM-Portal/README.md

 be used as a guide for manual installation, and a description of the actions performed by the scripts is included below for use as reference.

-1. Ensure that Python 3.7.x is installed.
+1. Ensure that Python 3.10.x or later is installed.
 For environments with multiple Python versions note the correct alias.
    > For example, older Ubuntu distributions refer to Python 2.x by default when invoking `python`, and reference
-   > Python 3.7 as `python3` or `python3.7`.
+   > Python 3.10 as `python3` or `python3.10`.
 Use the `--version` parameter to check the version number.
 2. Clone the repository to a known folder
 3. Run `install.sh <python_alias>` or `install.ps1 <python_alias>` (depending on your OS).
 The script will:
-  - Display the Python version in use (ensure that this is 3.7.x)
+  - Display the Python version in use (ensure that this is 3.10.x or later)
   - Create a [Python virtual environment](https://virtualenv.pypa.io/en/stable/) for exclusive use of the Portal.
   - Install the required Python packages (using [pip](https://pypi.org/project/pip/))
   > Most issues occur during this step, since it is highly dependent on the environment.
 In case of error, note the